` (backtick)

 If the user enters ; rm -rf /, your kernel-system could be severely damaged.
 Always validate and escape input, or use kernel-system() with separate arguments.

-Prefer kernel-system() with multiple arguments when possible, as it bypasses shell expansion entirely:
+Prefer kernel-system() with multiple arguments when possible, as it bypasses shell expansion entirely.
+This is safer because each argument is passed directly to the child process without ever touching a shell parser:

 # Safer than backticks